Montgomery Canal: Restoration

+Early progress

 In 1969, there were plans to convert the bed of the canal through Welshpool into a road and the Welshpool By-Pass Action Committee was formed to oppose this.
-They requested the help of the Shropshire Union Canal Society who organised a "Big Dig" at Welshpool which was attended by over 200 volunteers who cleared a section of the canal.
+They requested the help of the recently formed Shropshire Union Canal Society who organised a "Big Dig" at Welshpool to clear a section of the canal.
 The Shropshire Union Canal Society had already begun campaigning for the restoration of the canal and in the run-up to the event, members attended council meetings, mounted displays in the town and organised a visit to Market Drayton for Welshpool Town Council, to see another section of the Shropshire Union where progress was being made.
 Key players included Graham Palmer, the organiser of the London and Home Counties Working Party Group of the Inland Waterways Association.
 They published a journal called Navvies Notebook which co-ordinated volunteer activity on the canals across Britain and within a year had become the Waterway Recovery Group.
 It was agreed that volunteers would tackle the section from Welshpool Lock northwards to Mill Lane.
 Despite high-level opposition to restoration by British Waterways, at local level they agreed to shut off the feed to the southern section and lower the water level so that water could be pumped out of the section through Welshpool, rather than discharged into the Lledan Brook.